 Taking the minimalist approach helps to create quicker load times and a modern aesthetic.
-Being easily compatible with multiple devices also helps google recognise a website and rewards with better search rankings.
-A bolder typeface, simple colour palette and soft corners is helping audiences to navigate easily and makes for direct information.
+Being easily compatible with multiple devices also helps google recognise a website and rewards it with better search rankings.
+A bolder typeface, simple colour palette and soft corners is helping audiences to navigate easily and make for direct information.

 Muted & Earth Colours

-Moving on from last years influx of bright hues and standard grey – this year so far is all about the earth and muted tones.
+Moving on from last year’s influx of bright hues and standard grey – this year so far is all about the earth and muted tones.
 Desaturated colours are easier to match, are simpler to digest and bring a feeling of nostalgia.

 Abstract, repeat and raw illustrations are here with a modern makeover.
 With universal access to digital illustration programmes such as Procreate, more and more illustrators are adapting their style to a waste-free alternative.
 Easier and cheaper than a Wacom, illustrations can be created digitally with different brush types and textures, easy to render and create a quicker turnover.

 Gone are the days we are subject to over-staged photography.
-With free websites accessing videos and photographs royalty free, there isn’t an excuse to be creating with bland stock.
-We are seeing personable approaches to websites, adverts, instagram and editorial pieces.
+With free websites accessing videos and photographs royalty-free, there isn’t an excuse to be creating with bland stock.
+We are seeing personable approaches to websites, adverts, Instagram and editorial pieces.

 If you’re looking to maximise your brand and expand your creatives, make sure you get in touch.
-With expert knowledge, here at Be My Social we can push your visuals further and help create a branding you love.
+With expert knowledge, here at Be My Social we can push your visuals further and help create branding you love.
 Get in touch today for a personalised quote!